Last Updated on April 19, 2021 by Ines

 Why we love it:

-Its nipple has a ribbed texture, which prevents the nipple’s collapse, and enables a comfortable feeding.
+- Its nipple has a ribbed texture, which prevents the nipple’s collapse, and enables comfortable feeding.

-Vented baby bottles are because of the additional parts, usually harder to clean.
+- Vented baby bottles are because of the additional parts, usually harder to clean.
 That’s not the case here!
-The bottle has a wide neck and fewer parts from most similar bottles, so it is easy to assemble and clean.
+The bottle has a wide neck and fewer parts than most similar bottles, so it is easy to assemble and clean.

 Choosing the Right Bottle Nipple can also Relieve Colic and Gas